thijsvndmeer/bussenapp/README.md

 ```bash
 npm run dev
 ```
-This will start a local development server, usually accessible at `http://localhost:5173`.
+This will start a local development server, usually accessible at `localhost`.

 ### Running on Mobile Devices/Emulators